MoiraCorp/Compliance-Testing-Fairness-Assessment-using-R/README.md

  ![MoiraCorp logo](/assets/images/MoiraCorp_Capture.jpg)
-# A case of Compliance Testing - Using R for Fairness Assessment
+# A case of Compliance Testing - Fairness Assessment using R
  K-means training exercise in R based on Basing Hall-BIC table from 25-May-2021

 ## Purpose